microcks/microcks.io/content/documentation/explanations/deployment-topologies.md

 From left to right:
 * It all starts with *Local Instances* integrated into **Developers** Inner Loop flow.
 It eases their life in external dependencies management and provides them immediate feedback using contract-testing right in their unit tests,
 * Then, *Regional Instances* may be fed with the promoted API artifacts coming for design iterations.
-API artifacts contribute to the comprehensive catalog of this BU/domain/application. **API Owners** can use those instance to launch contract-tests on deployed API endpoints and track quality metrics and improvements over time,
+API artifacts contribute to the comprehensive catalog of this BU/domain/application. **API Owners** can use those instances to launch contract-tests on deployed API endpoints and track quality metrics and improvements over time,
-* Tempory *Process-scoped Instances* can be easily provisioned, on-demand, using the regional instances as natural references catalogs.
+* Temporary *Process-scoped Instances* can be easily provisioned, on-demand, using the regional instances as natural references catalogs.
 They allow applying different settings (access-control, datasets, response time,...) depending on the projet or use-case needs. **Platform Engineers** can fully automate this provisionning, in a reproducible way, saving costs vs maintaining comprehensive environments,
 * Finally, *Globaly shared, centralized instance* can serves as the consolidated catalog of the public APIs in the organization, offering access to the corresponding mocks to enhance discoverability and tracking of promoted APIs. **Enterprise Architects** and **API consumers** will find it useful as the centralized source-of-truth for all the organization APIs.